0%

 if "payment_processor" in user_roles:

-print(f"User {user_id} has 'payment_processor' role.
-Proceeding with payment.")
+print(f"User {user_id} HAS 'payment_processor' role.
+Allowing payment.")

 if agent.process_payment(user_id, 250.00, "Enterprise license fee"):

-print("Payment processed successfully by agent (RBAC enforced).")
+print("Payment successfully processed by agent (RBAC enforced).")

 else: